 ∞ = Δ

 One of my FB friends, someone I’ve known since grade school, is a committed Green Party member — running for local office himself, even.
-In the little left-leaning bubble that constitutes my FB milieu, I, among others from our grade school circles, have tangled with my Green Friend over the ethics of voting for Jill Stein, when the electoral reality is that the decision is actually between Hillary Clinton (the prudent choice) or Donald Trump (an impulsive, self-serving, reckless, racist, sexist, and much more if he gets his way).
+In the little left-leaning bubble that constitutes my FB milieu, I, among others from our grade school circles, have tangled with my Green Friend over the ethics of voting for Jill Stein, when the electoral reality is that the decision is actually between Hillary Clinton (the prudent choice) or Donald Trump (an impulsive, self-serving, reckless, racist and sexist, and much more if he gets his way).
 It’s kind of like the election that Butler imagines in Parable of the Talents – but I’m getting ahead of myself.